rajaraodv/redispubsub/README.md

 One of the most common things people build on Node.js are real-time apps like chat apps or social-networking apps etc.

 The main objective of this project is to show how to build a real-time apps that can scale on Cloud Foundry.
-And secondly show how to handle some of the common issues such apps face when server instaces are scaled up or when server instaces go down in a PaaS environment.
+And secondly show how to handle some of the common issues such apps face when server instances are scaled up or when server instaces go down in a PaaS environment.

 Specifically, we will be building an Express based Chat app that uses Socket.io & Redis that shows: